-- Students will usually undertake not less than 1000 hours practice-based learning. - At one practice-based learning should be of sufficient length to enable continuity of learning and demonstrate consistency of performance and case load management in a clinical setting.
-This practice-based learning should usually be: not less than 350 hours long, and undertaken on a continuous, full or part time, basis within the programme - Students should usually be allowed to extend or repeat not more than 500 hours of practice-based learning. - Any designated period of practice-based learning may usually only be repeated once. - Any absence from placement will usually need to be made up, in order than the student can complete the necessary number of hours.
+- Students will usually undertake not less than 1000 hours practice-based learning. - At one practice-based learning should be of sufficient length to enable continuity of learning and demonstrate consistency of performance and case load management in a clinical setting. - Students should usually be allowed to extend or repeat not more than 500 hours of practice-based learning. - Any designated period of practice-based learning may usually only be repeated once. - Any absence from placement will usually need to be made up, in order than the student can complete the necessary number of hours.
 How this is done will be through liaison between the HEI, the placement and the student. - A named practice educator will be responsible for student training within the placement environment.

-Please refer to the full document A Curriculum Framework for the pre-registration education and training of dietitians (BDA, 2020), for further detail and requirement.
+Please refer to the full document A Curriculum Framework for the pre-registration education and training of dietitians (BDA, 2020, or current), for further detail and requirement.